Ares-Pedroli-head/head-master-thesis/INSPIRATION/_Assignment1/Assignment 1.md

 ”Make It So: Interaction Design Lessons from Science Fiction" "Speculative Everything"
 "Design Fiction"
 "Design Noir: The Secret Life of Electronic Objects" "Designing for Interaction: Creating Smart Applications and Clever Devices" "HAL's Legacy: 2001's Computer as Dream and Reality" "Films of the Future: 90 Films of Design and Science Fiction" "The Language of New Media"

+STUDI DI CINEMA E LIBRI UTILI SUL CINEMA DI FANTASCIENZA: